bloom42/blog/content/drafts/your-life-in-a-carry-on-backpack.md

 """
 +++

-*The things you own end up owning you.*
+*The things you own end up owning you.* Chuck Palahniuk

 Today I've managed to reduce the list of things I use and own to fit in a single carry-on backpack.